averyli290/ADS-A-Implementations/README.md

 # ADS-A-Implementations
 Implementations of Advanced Data Structures and Algorithms from a course offered at Proof School in the year 2021-2022.

+Proofs of some algorithms will also be written up in their corresponding folders, such algorithms will be designated with (~) in the list below.

 ## Data Structures
 - Queue
 - Stack